DxsSucuk/Titanfall-3-Project/README.md

 For the multiplayer we have used Photon Fusion to get a simple yet capable networking system

 Known Issues:
-* Player does not respawn after leaving Titan.
+* Movement actions do not work.
+(Networking Issue)
+* Other players can not move.

 # Credits
 Mainly developed by [Harald](https://www.youtube.com/@harald1)